 For unusually high-impact incidents involving broader community discussion, we publish more elaborate formal rulings; example here.

 Our PayPal account and bank account each use a unique, strong password of randomly-generated characters.
 Our PayPal password is known only by 3 key staff, and our bank account funds can be accessed by only one person (with knowledge transfer plans in place in the event that person is hit by a bus), and is stored securely in an encrypted 1Password database.
-James Hogan, the Community Lead, personally insures the community’s finances in the (extremely unlikely) event of loss due to hacking, embezzlement, or fraud.
+James Hogan, a Board Member and former Community Lead, personally insures the community’s finances in the (extremely unlikely) event of loss due to hacking, embezzlement, or fraud.

 We empty our PayPal account into our bank account monthly to minimize the risk of a PayPal account freeze.

 Network & Information Security

 Access to internal systems and information is highly segregated such that volunteer teams are given access only to what is necessary for the performance of their volunteer duties.
 For example, software developers have permissions to change settings on our test server, but not on our production servers.
 Our Communications team has the ability to edit most community documents, but cannot access the Operations team’s list of system account credentials.

 Permissions are managed on a per-person basis wherever possible.
 Some services only allow certain functions to be performed by one specific account, and in these cases, we share the specific account with a minimal set of people.
 “High-security” shared accounts (for example, accessing our PayPal funds or our domain registration) are controlled tightly, with distribution only to highly trusted community members when absolutely necessary, and with precise tracking about who has been given which account’s credentials.

 All permissions (with the possible exception of shared accounts) are revoked when an individual leaves a volunteer role.
 For some lower-security shared accounts, credentials are only changed periodically, even if some account users leave volunteer roles in the meantime.